GuapSwap/guapswap/README.md

 # guapswap
-GuapSwap CLI for the everyday Ergo miner.
+GuapSwap CLI for the Ergo miner.

 ## KYA